Brightify/Cuckoo/README.md

 when(stub.readWriteProperty.get).thenReturn(10, 20)
 ```

-In both cases first call to `readWriteProperty` will return `10` and every other will return `20`.
+The first call to `readWriteProperty` will return `10` and all calls after that will return `20`.

 You can combine the stubbing methods as you like.

 ##### Overriding of stubbing

-When looking for stub match Cuckoo gives the highest priority to last call of `when`.
-This means that calling `when` multiple times with the same function and matchers effectively overrides previous call.
+When looking for stub match Cuckoo gives the highest priority to the last call of `when`.
+This means that calling `when` multiple times with the same function and matchers effectively overrides the previous call.
 Also more general parameter matchers have to be used before specific ones.

 ```Swift
 when(stub.countCharacters(anyString())).thenReturn(10)
 when(stub.countCharacters("a")).thenReturn(1)
 ```

 In this example calling `countCharacters` with `a` will return `1`.
-If you reversed the order of stubbing then the output would be `10`.
+If you reversed the order of stubbing then the output would always be `10`.

 #### Usage in real code
 After previous steps the stubbed method can be called.
 It is up to you to inject this mock into your production code.

-Note: Call on mock which wasn't stubbed will cause error.
-In case of spy, the real code will execute.
+Note: Call on mock which wasn't stubbed will cause an error.
+In case of a spy, the real code will execute.

 #### Verification
 For verifying calls there is function `verify`.
-Its first parameter is mocked object, optional second parameter is call matcher.
+Its first parameter is the mocked object, optional second parameter is the call matcher.
 Then the call with its parameters follows.

 ```Swift
 verify(mock).greetWithMessage("Hello world")